-The agency is looking to expand Battery-Electric Bus (BEB) and Electric Vehicle (EV) charging infrastructure to meet the growing demand for clean and energy efficient buses and passenger vehicles.
-Charging infrastructure projects are planned for BEBs at the Commerce Street tunnel downtown Tacoma and for EVs at the new Spanaway Transit Center at the southern terminus of the inaugural Pacific Avenue/ SR 7 Stream BRT route.
+In 2021, the agency expanded its Battery-Electric Bus (BEB) fleet, Electric Vehicle (EV) fleet, and charging infrastructure to meet the growing demand for clean and energy-efficient buses and passenger vehicles.
+Additionally, six new battery electric busses were purchased primarily with Washington State Department of Ecology Air Pollution Control Account funds.
+Currently 5 percent of the fleet is battery-electric, and 13 percent is hybrid-electric.
+Charging infrastructure projects are planned for BEBs at the Commerce Street tunnel in downtown Tacoma and for EVs at the new Spanaway Transit Center at the southern terminus of the inaugural Pacific Avenue/ SR 7 Stream BRT route.